skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 {{< /raw >}}

 Both the CLI and the UI authenticate to the server with tokens, which is not yet optimized for maintainability.
 A token gives access to all builds and deployments, but this does not imply that it would also be possible for the user to actually deploy.
 The build and deploy actions are executed locally when running ```waypoint up/build/deploy/release``` rather than by the server itself.
 This means that users require to have the credentials corresponding to the deployment platform locally, which might need some explanation towards your risk management department.
-The only type of access currently available is full access, so fine-grained RBAC access is rightfully present on the roadmap.
+The only type of access currently available is full access, so fine-grained RBAC access is rightfully present on the {{<raw>}}<a href="https://www.waypointproject.io/docs/roadmap">roadmap</a>{{</raw>}}.
 Same for a mechanism to revoke tokens, audit token usage, inspect an existing token, etc.
 {{< raw >}}
 <br>
 <br>